marcinkaluza/sil-automation/Exercise2/README.md

 }
 ```

-Take note of the public IP address of the deployed web server. let's test it from the command line:
+Take note of the public IP address of the deployed web server.
+Let's test it from the command line:

 ```
 curl -v http://IP_ADDRESS_HERE -o /dev/null